 Connect with Others

 Even with physical distancing requirements in place, social connection is vital.
 We know that isolation is very hazardous to an older adult’s health, and it is crucial that socialization be a priority.
 Safe choices to stay connected include chatting with other people through social networking as well as other online platforms, using virtual meeting software like Skype or Zoom to “visit” with family and friends, and joining online classes, clubs, and support groups.
-And, an in-home caregiver from Grace Home Care, providers of senior at-home care in Topeka, KS, is an excellent way for seniors to safely enjoy companionship with other people.
+And, an in-home caregiver from Grace Home Care is an excellent way for seniors to safely enjoy companionship with other people.
 We’re also here to help seniors set up and use the necessary technology to stay connected with family and friends.
 Email us for details!

 Try Something New